MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 Locally, you can sign in interactively through your browser with the [az login](/cli/azure/reference-index#az-login) command.
 When you write scripts, the recommended approach is to use service principals.
 By granting just the appropriate permissions needed to a service principal, you can keep your automation secure.

 Azure CLI doesn't store any of your login information.
-Instead, Azure CLI generates and stores a [authentication refresh token](/azure/active-directory/develop/v1-id-and-access-tokens#refresh-tokens).
+Instead, Azure CLI generates and stores an [authentication refresh token](/azure/active-directory/develop/v1-id-and-access-tokens#refresh-tokens).
 As of August 2018 this token is revoked after 90 days of inactivity.
 Contact your Microsoft or tenant administrator to change this value.
 Once the token is revoked, you get a message from the CLI saying you need to log in again.

 After you sign in, CLI commands are run against your default subscription.
 If you have multiple subscriptions, you can [change your default subscription](manage-azure-subscriptions-azure-cli.md).